aarmiller/SimEpi/assignments/week2.md

 Summarize the breakdown of the beneficiaries by sex and race.
 Compute both the count breakdown and the fraction of beneficiaries that fall into each category.
-Note: your data should look something like this.
+Note: your data should look something like this:

     ## # A tibble: 8 x 4
     ##   sex    race         n   pct